How to Develop Your Gluteal Muscles - Butt Shape

 How To

-1. Firstly, lie down on floor on your back
+1. Firstly, lie down on the floor on your back

 2. Place your hands next to your side, palms down

-3. Bend your kness and keep sole of foot on floor
+3. Bend your knees and keep soles of your feet on the floor

 4. Place feet shoulder-width

-5. Pushing through your heels, push hips off the floor keeping your back straight
+5. Pushing through your heels, push your hips off the floor, keeping your back straight

-6. Breathe out and hold when as high as you can go - for one second
+6. Breathe out and hold as long as you can - for one second

 7. Clench your buttocks during this one second

-8. As you then breathe in, slowly lower your hips back to floor
+8. As you then breathe in, slowly lower your hips back to the floor

 Flutter Kicks